5 Healthy Habits That Are Simple and Start at HomeJune 3, 2020 - Katie McCallum

 - Use your bed for sleep, not for watching TV or reading a book

-- Limit afternoon naps and coffee
+- Limit afternoon naps and caffeine

 - Avoid alcohol and screentime before bed